 CORE 504 - Journey Through Change

 Application of Joseph Campbell's cross-cultural writings on mythology and William Bridges' book The Way of Transition: Life's Most Difficult Moments to understanding the change process.
 Includes discussion of educational and therapeutic change, as well as topics related to popular culture.

-Prerequisite: None.

-Credit: 1 semester hour.

-CORE 506 - Displacement: Living and Learning in Native America Participants learn from the historic and contemporary experiences of the people indigenous to the United States.
+CORE 506 - Displacement: Living and Learning in Native America

+Participants learn from the historic and contemporary experiences of the people indigenous to the United States.
 Drawing from essays, poetry, and short fiction, considers the implications of Native American experience for professionals in counseling and education.
-Prerequisite: None.
-Credit: 1 semester hour.

-CORE 507 - Maps of Return and Recovery: Native American Resilience With particular attention to the experiences of contemporary Native American people, supports exploration of the paths of resilience.
+CORE 507 - Maps of Return and Recovery: Native American Resilience

+With particular attention to the experiences of contemporary Native American people, supports exploration of the paths of resilience.
 Ways taken for returning and recovering are evident in the use of maps as a theme in contemporary Native American literature.
 Following this theme, involves imaginative and actual investigation of recovery and its maps-maps that are sometimes testimony, sometimes instruction, sometimes prophecy.
-Prerequisite: None.
-Credit: 1 semester hour.

-CORE 511, 534 - The Informed Life: The Path of Creativity Exploration of the integral role of creativity in our personal and professional lives, investigating questions like: What is creativity?
+CORE 511 - The Informed Life: The Path of Creativity

+Exploration of the integral role of creativity in our personal and professional lives, investigating questions like: What is creativity?
 What is the role of creativity in human survival?
 How can we energize our existence through new paths of creative development?
-Students explore many aspects of creativity, including its sources, the value of risk taking and failure, the necessity of creativity in organizations, the cultural contexts of creativity, the key role of humor, and ways to include a creative lens in everyday endeavors.
+Students explore many aspects of creativity, including its sources, the value of risk-taking and failure, the necessity of creativity in organizations, the cultural contexts of creativity, the key role of humor, and ways to include a creative lens in everyday endeavors.
 Readings are selected by students from a wide range of disciplines.
-Prerequisite: None.
+Also listed as CORE 534 and ART 511.